ataeiamirhosein/StatisticWifiSniff/README.md

 # WifiSniffing
 statistical survey

+nowaday almost 70 percent of people access to the smart phone

 in the wifi we have seven mode that we discuss about three important mode which are:

 1- monitor